mikeattah/data-driven-documents/README.txt

 I have learnt:
 	Git

-Please feel free to check them all out and leave constructive critics.
+Please feel free to check them all out and make inputs if you want to.

 Thank you!